TempertonLab/tempertonlab.github.io/_pages/protocols.md

 ---

 We strive to keep our lab work and bioinformatic analyses as open and reproducible as possible.
 All our developed protocols can be found on [protocols.io](https://www.protocols.io/groups/temperton-lab)

+We keep our useful scripts for analysing viral sequence data (in R and python code) [here](https://github.com/btemperton/tempertonlab_utils)